acidbubbles/vam-timeline/README.md

 ![VamTimeline Atom Plugin](screenshots/vam-timeline-atom.png)

-1. Add the `VamTimeline.AtomPlugin.cslist` plugin on atoms you want to animate, and open the plugin settings (`Open Custom UI` in the Atom's `Plugin` section).
+1. Add the `VamTimeline.AtomAnimation.cslist` plugin on atoms you want to animate, and open the plugin settings (`Open Custom UI` in the Atom's `Plugin` section).
 2. On the right side, select a controller you want to animate in the `Animate Controller` drop down, and select `Add / Remove Controller` to attach it.
 This will turn on the "position" and "rotation" controls for that controller.
 3. To add a frame, move the `Time` slider to where you want to create a keyframe, and move the atom.
 This will create a new keyframe.
 4. Check the `Display` text field; you can see all the keyframes you have created there, and visualize which one you have selected.